bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/014-ssh-keys.md

 The `id_rsa` is your private key, and again you should not share it with anyone.

-The `id_rsa.pub` is the public key which would need to be uploaded to GitHub.
+The `id_rsa.pub` is the public key that would need to be uploaded to GitHub.

 ### Adding the public SSH key to GitHub

 Once you've created your SSH keys, you need to upload the **public** SSH key to your GitHub account.
-To do so you first need to get the content of the file.
+To do so, you first need to get the content of the file.

-To get the conent of the file, you can use the `cat` command:
+To get the content of the file, you can use the `cat` command:

 ```
 cat ~/.ssh/id_rsa.pub